On this page, you’ll learn:

 pull key under the

-runtime category to true.
+runtime category to

 runtime: pull: true

---pull CLI switch instead of modifying the playbook directly.
+--pull CLI switch sets the

-pull key described in this section.
+pull key described in this section to

 pull key to true activates two behaviors in Antora: